giacoro/snapshot/.github/CONTRIBUTING.md

-### Opening an issue
+### Aprire un report

-You should usually open an issue in the following situations:
+Dovresti aprire un report in queste situazioni:

-* Report an error you can’t solve yourself
+* Reporta qualcosa che non riesci a risolvere da solo
-* Discuss a high-level topic or idea (for example, community, vision or policies)
+* Discuti di topic di alto livello o di un' idea (per esempio, community, vision or politiche)
-* Propose a new feature or other project idea
+* Proponi una nuova idea o miglioramento

-Tips for communicating on issues:
+Consigli per comunicare i problemi:

 * **If you see an open issue that you want to tackle,** comment on the issue to let people know you’re on it.
 That way, people are less likely to duplicate your work.
 * **If an issue was opened a while ago,** it’s possible that it’s being addressed somewhere else, or has already been resolved, so comment to ask for confirmation before starting work.
 * **If you opened an issue, but figured out the answer later on your own,** comment on the issue to let people know, then close the issue.
 Even documenting that outcome is a contribution to the project.

-### Opening a pull request
+### Aprire un report

 You should usually open a pull request in the following situations: